Cherry Winkle Moore, MFA, MDiv

 Although Cherry is employed by Hospice Brazos Valley in Bryan, Texas the views expressed here are her own and not those of the agency or of any agency or of any person or organization affiliated or doing business with the agency.

 St. Thomas Episcopal Church, College Station, Texas - August 10, 2014 Artist-In-Residence Program.
 Cherry Moore, artist MEDITATION ON THE TEXT I read Matthew 14:22-33; Jesus Walks on the Water and Calms the Storm Silence ACTIVITY I introduced the idea of a...read more

 St. Thomas Episcopal Church, College Station, Texas - August 3, 2014 Artist-In-Residence Program.
 Cherry Moore, Artist.
 MEDIATION ON THE TEXT I read the text - Matthew 14:13-21 Silence I said: "Don't answer out loud but think about these questions: Are we told what...read more

 A cancer patient shared a dream with me.
 He said he was in bed asleep next to his wife when he became aware that the bed had turned into quicksand and he felt himself sinking.
-Just as he was about to take his last breath before drowning, a bird came down...read more
+Just as he was about to take his last breath before drowning, a bird came down and...read more

 Today I was told to take a walk, notice something and listen to what it might say to me.
 I knew I would find something and draw it but I wasn’t sure what.
 The landscape seemed fairly barren to me.
 I noticed some tall grass, gone to seed, that needed to be mowed.
 One...read more

 Voices inside and out tell me to make plans about retiring.
 I do feel that a season of my life is ending but I also find that I am looking for a new, a next challenge.
 I’ve been telling God: “I’m single, I’m healthy, and I’m available to You.
-Where do You want...read more
+Where do You want me to...read more

 There is a sense in which everything important that I know, I know because of Lew and Judson: Because of my sons I know pain and joy I know the fellowship of suffering and the comradeship of advocacy I know to appreciate typical childhood development I know that...read more